Another Sad Love Song

 "Another Sad Love Song" is a song by American singer-songwriter Toni Braxton.
 Written and produced by Daryl Simmons and Babyface, featuring additional production from L.A.
 Reid, it was released as the lead single and its opening track from Braxton's self-titled debut album (1993) on June 11, 1993, by LaFace Records and Arista Records.
 Lyrically, it talks about Braxton complaining that every song played on the radio is a reminder of her ex-boyfriend.

 "Another Sad Love Song" received widespread acclaim from music critics and earned Braxton her first-ever Grammy Award for Best Female R&B Vocal Performance at the 36th Annual Grammy Awards.
-It proved to be a success, giving Braxton her first top ten hit on the US Billboard Hot 100 and the Adult Contemporary, while narrowly missing the top position of Billboard's Hot R&B/Hip-Hop Songs by peaking at number two.
+It proved to be a success, giving Braxton her first top ten hit on the US Billboard Hot 100 and Cash Box Top 100, as well as the Billboard Adult Contemporary chart, while narrowly missing the top position of Billboard's Hot R&B/Hip-Hop Songs chart by peaking at number two.
 Internationally, the song reached the top twenty in Canada and the United Kingdom, the top thirty in Iceland and the Netherlands, and the top forty in Scotland and on a composite Eurochart Hot 100.

 Three different music videos for the song were produced.
 The first version was filmed in 1992 in black-and-white and featured the original music.
 The second version was filmed in May 1993 and was shown in color with exterior scenes from the first version.
 The third version was remixed to appeal to a wider audiences and was primarily shown in Europe.
 "Another Sad Love Song" has been performed at most of Braxton's concerts, and is featured on many of her greatest hits collections, including Ultimate Toni Braxton (2003), Platinum & Gold Collection (2004), The Essential Toni Braxton (2007) and Breathe Again: The Best of Toni Braxton (2009).